Hung (TV series): Plot

-Hung follows Ray Drecker (Jane), a high-school basketball coach in the suburbs of Detroit, who is short on money.
-He is also the father of twin teenagers (Charlie Saxton and Sianoa Smit-McPhee) who move in with their remarried mother (Anne Heche) after a fire damages the childhood home Ray still owns.
+Hung follows Ray Drecker, a high-school basketball coach in the suburbs of Detroit, who is short on money.
+He is also the father of twin teenagers who move in with their remarried mother after a fire damages the childhood home Ray still owns.
 With no insurance to cover the damage from the fire, Ray is left without many options.
-With the help of a friend, Tanya (Jane Adams), Ray decides to use his above-average-sized penis as an opportunity to make money.
+With the help of a friend, Tanya, Ray decides to use his above-average-sized penis as an opportunity to make money.
 The episodes center on Ray's attempts to maintain a normal life while starting his business as a prostitute.
 Together, Tanya and Ray start their business, Happiness Consultants.

-The second season focuses on the complex dynamic between Ray and his two pimps, Tanya and Lenore (Rebecca Creskoff).
+The second season focuses on the complex dynamic between Ray and his two pimps, Tanya and Lenore.
 Lenore, a life coach whom Tanya brought in to help them in the early stages of the business, began taking over Happiness Consultants late in the first season, as she believes she can take Ray into new business areas and views Tanya as an obstacle.

-The third season has Tanya and Ray forced to compete for clients against Lenore and her younger gigolo Jason (Stephen Amell).
+The third season has Tanya and Ray forced to compete for clients against Lenore and her younger gigolo Jason.